-- ENS Declaration Reference a unique identifier for the Entry Summary Declaration associated with your consignment - SFD Declaration Reference used for the Frontier Declaration, this will be a unique identifier for the consignment associated with your Supplementary Declaration

-- Arrival Information the date and location of your goods arrival - Transport Document Number the reference number of the applicable transport document.
-For RoRo, this is the reference number of the Road Consignment (CMR) note.
+- ENS Declaration Reference a unique identifier for the Entry Summary Declaration associated with your consignment - SFD Declaration Reference used for the Frontier Declaration, this will be a unique identifier for the consignment associated with your Supplementary Declaration - Arrival Information the date and location of your goods arrival - Transport Document Number the reference number of the applicable transport document - For RoRo, this is the reference number of the Road Consignment (CMR) note - For sea, this is the Bill of Lading reference number issued by the carrier or their agent - For air, this is the Air Waybill reference number issued by the carrier or their agent

 If required, you can also use the Entry Summary Declaration and Simplified Frontier Declaration references to find the respective entries for this consignment.
 See the How to use the TSS Portal guide on NICTA for more support.

-4.2.1 Consignment (header) level data completion
+4.2.2 Consignment (header) level data completion

-Within the Supplementary Declaration, some fields of data are auto populated by the TSS Portal, and other fields will require additional input of data before submission of your Supplementary Declaration.
+Within the Supplementary Declaration, some fields of data are auto-populated by the TSS Portal, and other fields will require additional input of data before submission of your Supplementary Declaration.

-- 1. A Local Reference Number will be auto generated for your declaration starting with the prefix 'SUP'.
-This will be unique to the consignment - 2.
-An SFD Declaration Reference number will be auto populated to reflect the declaration reference for the consignment (header) level data of the previous declaration - 3.
-Select the Goods Domestic Status from the drop-down.
-This defaults to 'NIDOM (UK domestic status goods)', which applies to the majority of GB to NI movements

-'NIIMP (Non-UK domestic status goods)' is used for goods coming to NI from the Rest of the European Union (RoW excluding EU) or when entering or being diverted from a special procedure.
+- 1. A Local Reference Number will be auto-generated for your declaration starting with the prefix 'SUP' and this will be unique to the consignment - 2.
+An SFD Declaration Reference number will be auto-populated to reflect the declaration reference for the consignment (header) level data of the previous declaration - 3.
+Select the Goods Domestic Status from the drop-down - This defaults to 'NIDOM (UK domestic status goods)' which applies to the majority of GB to NI movements - 'NIIMP (Non-UK domestic status goods)' is used for goods coming to NI from the Rest of the European Union (RoW excluding EU) or when entering or being diverted from a special procedure

-- 4. The Status of the declaration is read-only and changes after submission.
-This will be in 'Draft' status when starting a declaration and will automatically update as the declaration is processed - 5.
-Which type of declaration do you intend to make?
+4. The Status of the declaration is read-only and changes after submission

+This will be in 'Draft' status when starting a declaration and will automatically update as the declaration is processed.

+5. Which type of declaration do you intend to make?

 The TSS Portal will default to the first option of the 'Declaration for release for free circulation or end-use' procedure.
-You must ensure the correct type of declaration is selected for your goods at time of movement into NI.
-Check whether your goods are going to be released into free circulation, or whether they are going into a special procedure.
+Traders must ensure the correct type of declaration is selected for their goods at time of movement into NI.
+Check whether your goods are going to be released into free circulation or whether they are going into a special procedure.
 Select the type of declaration that applies to the unique circumstances/conditions of the movement.

 Special procedures require the entry of a specific Procedure Code.
 For customs special procedures, you need to be aware of the procedure and additional procedure codes that TSS is supporting.
-See the Reliefs and Duty Suspension: Overview and considerations for data input in TSS declarations guide on NICTA for more information.
+See the Reliefs and Duty Suspension: Overview and considerations for data input in TSS declarations guide on NICTA.